ovis-hpc/ldms/ldms/man/ldmsd_controller.rst

 **[name** *name*\ **]**
    |
-   | A logger name
+   | A logger name.
+If the subsystem does not exist, it will be created
+     and registered with the specified log level.
+This allows configuring log levels for subsystems that do not yet exist, such as plugin subsystems before the plugin is loaded.

 **[regex** *regex*\ **]**
    |
    | A regular expression matching logger names.
+This only affects
+     subsystems that already exist at the time the command is executed.
-If neither 'name' or
-     'regex' is given, the command sets the default log level to the given level.
+     If neither 'name' or 'regex' is given, the command sets the default log level to the given level.
 For example, 'regex=xprt.\*' will change the transport-related log levels.
 Use log_status to query the available log infrastructures.

 Query LDMSD's log information
 -----------------------------